cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 ### Decoding

 When `Tx` is received by the application from the underlying consensus engine (e.g. Tendermint), it is still in its [encoded](../core/encoding.md) `[]byte` form and needs to be unmarshaled in order to be processed.
 Then, the transaction is passed to the middlewares defined in `tx.Handler`.
-The middlewares will performe additional checks defined in their own `CheckTx`, meaning the they will run all checks but exit before executing messages and writing state changes.
+The middlewares will perform additional checks defined in their own `CheckTx`, meaning that they will run all checks but exit before executing messages and writing state changes.

 ### ValidateBasic